dmit4git/hiddenpath/README.md

 - **pixel_format** is order of color components in the image, png default is 'RGBA'
 - **is_path** is method that determines if a pixel is a path pixel.
 If no method is given, default criteria is used - path pixels are those which have maximum (255) green color component `is_path = lambda: self.pixel['Green'] == 255`.
 Any custom method can be used, you can check pixel color components using `env.pixel[component]` entry where `component` is a string key from following set: `'Red', 'Green', 'Blue', 'Alpha', 'Luminance', 'Intensity'`, after analysing a pixel return `True` if it's a path pixel.

-Alternitevly, world can be loaded from saved file with `load_path(file)`, it's faster and does not require pyglet.
+Alternately, world can be loaded from saved file with `load_path(file)`, it's faster and does not require pyglet.
 To save world after loading from image, use `save_path(file)` method.
 The package includes a png image of a world and its saved to ppe file counterpart in hiddenpath/worlds directory.

 #### Visualization